Making a Holiday Container to Decorate Your Entryway

-With Thanksgiving less than a week away, now is the perfect time to get your entryway freshened up for the holiday season.
+With Thanksgiving only a week away, now is the time to get your entryway prepped for the holidays.
 Say goodbye to those faded mums, sad pumpkins and yellowing ornamental cabbages.
 Bring on the evergreen boughs, red berries and twinkling lights!

-Here’s another tip: If you live in growing zones 6 or 7, consider filling the container with daffodils or tulips before adding your greens.
-This doesn’t work in colder zones unless you have a way to protect the soil from freezing, but in most parts of the country it works great.
+Here’s another tip: If you live in growing zones 6 or 7, fill the container with daffodil or tulip bulbs before adding your greens.
+This doesn’t work in colder zones unless you have a way to protect the soil from freezing.
+But in most parts of the country it works great.
 To learn more about planting bulbs in containers, see How to Grow Spring Bulbs in Containers.

-This sort of understated, natural look suits me, but if you prefer something more festive, you can always add other types of greens and berries, incorporate gold or silver, or bring in a big red bow.
-The last step is the lights.
+This sort of understated, natural look suits me.
+If you prefer something more showy, you can always add other types of greens and berries, faux fruit, gold or silver balls, or bring in a big red bow.
+The last step is to add the lights.